iAmMe27/WoD/CommonIssues.md

 #### 5. Crash caused by `XAudio2_7.dll`
 Make sure your WoD folder is added to your antivirus exclusions.
 If it is, [download Microsoft Redist (June 2010) from here.](https://www.microsoft.com/en-us/download/details.aspx?id=8109)
+We have also found that this crash can be caused by some headsets/headphones, especially Bluetooth ones.
+We don't know why, only that it does crash and swapping to a different audio output device stops it.

 ## Other Post-Install Issues